 Your Class B motorhome is equipped with a variety of appliances that either operate on electricity, propane gas, or a combination of electric and gas.
 Due to continuous design updates, complete appliance operational instructions are not included in this manual.
-Individual component operational manuals are included with your TMC Owner's Packet and available through your on-line TMC Owners Resource account:
+Individual component operational manuals are included with your TMC Owner's Packet.
+Component manuals are also available from the TMC website: